 Ask me about: Start-up Week, Big Data/Analytics, Food, Energy, Chicago Startup Scene

-How I'm involved with entrepreneurship and/or VC: Concentration in Entrepreneurship, VC lab participant, In-school internship with Origin Ventures, VCIC participant
+How I’m Involved in Entrepreneurship/VC: Concentration in Entrepreneurship, VC lab participant, In-school internship with Origin Ventures, VCIC participant

 Fun Fact: I rode horses (jumping) competitively for 14 years, and even competed internationally.